alxtsg/OpenBSD-Namecheap-DDNS/README.md

 ## Description ##

-Small script for updating DDNS record on Namecheap, written for use on OpenBSD.
+A small script for updating DDNS record on Namecheap.
+Written for use on OpenBSD.

 ## Requirements ##

-* curl (`7.53.1`; the pre-compiled package on OpenBSD is fine).
+* (None.)

 ## Installation ##